biolink/biolink-model/docs/FunctionalAssociation.md

 # Class: FunctionalAssociation

-An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
+An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.

 URI: [biolink:FunctionalAssociation](https://w3id.org/biolink/vocab/FunctionalAssociation)